- Phone+47 55 58 83 72+47 908 92 762

 Cecilie Svanes was awarded the 2020 Escher Prize in Germ Cell Exposures.
 Prof. Svanes' research has led to the generation of a new research approach that is providing key evidence for how germ cell exposure to exogenous toxicants to has the potential to play non-genetic heritable role in the aetiology of respiratory and metabolic health in humans.

-Svanes has recently been given the Medical Faculty Award for excellent research dissemination from the University of Bergen.
+In 2020, Svanes was given the Medical Faculty Award for excellent research dissemination from the University of Bergen.
 In the brief summary, describing the choice, it was said that the award recognized her tremendous engagement to disseminate her research results concerning the negative impact of cleaning products on lung health.
 Thanks to her efforts, this information was widely disseminated in the popular press around the world, in consumer fora, industrial meetings, and in policy debates. (see more under Communication)

 Svanes received a Sustainability Fund Award in 2018 from the World Universities Network (WUN) for her work on helminths in relation to asthma and allergies.